 Risks and contraindications

 Since bilateral tubal ligation is abdominal surgery, it comes with a few rare risks and contraindications.
-All these risks are due to the surgery.
+All these risks are due to the surgery and anesthesia.
 The tubal ligation procedure itself doesn’t add any significant risk.
 Read our page about risks, contraindications, and side effects to learn more.